 Entanglement in fishing gear is a documented source of injury and mortality to cetaceans.
 Entanglement may result in only minor injury or may potentially significantly affect individual health, reproduction, or survival (Fleming and Jackson 2011).
+Entanglement can lead to decreased foraging ability, risk of infection, hemorrhaging, severe tissue damage, and draining of energy of whales (Moore and Hoop 2012); individuals may also die from starvation or drowning if the gear holds them in place (Lebon and Kelly 2019).
 Bettridge et al. (2015) report that fishing gear entanglements may moderately reduce the population size or the growth rate of the Mexico and Central America DPSs.

 The estimated impact of fisheries on the CA/OR/WA humpback whale stock is likely underestimated, since the serious injury or mortality of large whales due to entanglement in gear may go unobserved because whales swim away with a portion of the net, line, buoys, or pots.
-Pot and trap gear are the most commonly documented source of mortality and serious injury to humpback whales off the U.S. West Coast (Carretta et al. 2017a; Carretta et al. 2018a) and entanglement reports have increased considerably since 2014.
-In 2018, at least 12 humpback whales were reported entangled in fishing gear in inland Washington or coastal Oregon and Washington waters (NMFS West Coast Region entanglement response database).
+Pot and trap gear are the most commonly documented source of mortality and serious injury to humpback whales off the U.S. West Coast (Carretta et al. 2017a; Carretta et al. 2018) and entanglement reports have increased considerably since 2014..
+For example, a minimum of 202 humpback whale confirmed entanglements have been reported since 2000, 143 of which have taken place since 2014 (NOAA 2019b; 2019a).
+An additional 31 unconfirmed humpback whale entanglements were reported since 2015.
+From 2012-2016 the serious injury/mortality estimates for the CA/OR/WA stock due to commercial fishery entanglements (15.7/yr), non-fishery entanglements (0.2/yr), recreational crab pot fisheries (0.15/yr), serious injuries assigned to unidentified whale entanglements (2.2/yr), plus observed ship strikes (2.1/yr), equals 20.4 animals, which exceeds the stock's Potential Biological Removal (PBR) of 16.7 animals (Carretta et al. 2019a).
+In 2018, at least 10 humpback whales were reported (10 confirmed reports, 2 unconfirmed reports) as entangled in fishing gear in inland Washington or coastal Oregon and Washington waters (NOAA 2019a).
 Two of these entanglements were confirmed to be commercial Dungeness crab gear, and three were gillnets.

-Humpback whales feed on euphausiids and various schooling fishes, including herring, capelin, sand lance, and mackerel (Clapham 2009).
+Humpback whales feed on euphausiids and various schooling fishes, including but not limited to herring, capelin, sand lance, and mackerel (Clapham 2009).
+Pacific herring stocks in the southern Salish Sea, with the exception of the Hood Canal region, have been in decline for the last decade

+(Sandell et al. 2019).
+No assessment of Northern anchovy or Pacific sand lance abundance in the Salish Sea has been conducted (Penttila 2007), although some studies show an increase in sand lance catch and abundance (Greene et al. 2015).
 The Pacific Fishery Management Council manages fisheries that target coastal pelagic species on the U.S. West Coast such as mackerel and sardine.
-These fisheries could reduce some of the prey available for humpback whales.
+The Pacific sardine fishery in Washington state has been closed since 2015 due to low sardine abundance (Wargo and Hinton 2016; PFMC 2019).
+When open, these fisheries have the potential to reduce some of the prey available for humpback whales.